Particular/docs.particular.net/transports/sql/deployment-options-multi-catalog.include.md

 In order to use this mode the transport-specific [addressing](/transports/sql/addressing.md) information has to be provided to map endpoints and/or queues to catalogs.

-The multi-schema mode does not require Distributed Transaction Coordinator (DTC) to ensure *exactly-once* message processing.
+The multi-catalog mode does not require Distributed Transaction Coordinator (DTC) to ensure *exactly-once* message processing.

-The multi-catalog mode can be combined with the multi-schema mode so that groups of endpoints are assigned catalogs and, within each catalogs, each endpoint (or a sub-group of endpoints) has its own schema.
+The multi-catalog mode can be combined with the multi-schema mode so that groups of endpoints are assigned catalogs and, within each catalog, each endpoint (or a sub-group of endpoints) has its own schema.